GuGu910/mailid_crap/README.md

 	    The python script which is running on selenium will open the chrome browser (both google and yahoo) and will search the content by the string `(Ex. "domain" email)` and grab the whole <html>  content as string.
-Finally it will  Process the whole string content and matches only mail ID's.
+Finally it will process the whole string content and matches only mail ID's.

-	    Process the whole string content and matching only mail ID's.

 	    ## Pre-requesites: